aosabook/500lines/template-engine/chapter.md

 The most common example of one of these text-heavy tasks is in web applications.
 An important phase in any web application is generating HTML to be served to the browser.
-Very few HTML pages are completely static, they involve at least a small amount of dynamic data, such as the user's name.
+Very few HTML pages are completely static: they involve at least a small amount of dynamic data, such as the user's name.
 Usually, they contain a great deal of dynamic data: product listings, friends' news updates, and so on.

-But at the same time, every HTML page contains large swaths of static text.
+At the same time, every HTML page contains large swaths of static text.
 And these pages are large, containing tens of thousands of bytes of text.
 The web application developer has a problem to solve: how best to generate a large string containing a mix of static and dynamic data?
 To add to the problem, the